bitsofcotton/p0/README.md

 # bitsofcotton/p0
-Generic predictor that not depends on data itself but doesn't win statistical illegal values.
+Generic predictor that not depends on data itself.

 # Contexts
 There exists discrete fourier transform on given (same interval) series (This is well described on everywhere.).